Quantum metrology: Examples

 One example of note is the use of the NOON state in a Mach–Zehnder interferometer to perform accurate phase measurements.
 A similar effect can be produced using less exotic states such as squeezed states.
 In quantum illumination protocols, two-mode squeezed states are widely studied to overcome the limit of classical states represented in coherent states.
 In atomic ensembles, spin squeezed states can be used for phase measurements.

 Applications

-An important application of particular note is the detection of gravitational radiation in projects such as LIGO or the Virgo interferometer, where high-precision measurements must be made for the relative distance between two widely separated masses.
-However, the measurements described by quantum metrology are currently not used in this setting, being difficult to implement.
-Furthermore, there are other sources of noise affecting the detection of gravitational waves which must be overcome first.
-Nevertheless, plans may call for the use of quantum metrology in LIGO.
+An important application of quantum metrology is the detection of gravitational waves in projects such as LIGO and Virgo.
+Advanced LIGO has implemented frequency-dependent quantum squeezing to reduce quantum noise (including shot noise and radiation pressure noise) and surpass the standard quantum limit.
+This technology has been deployed since the start of the O4 observing run in May 2023, providing broadband sensitivity improvements and enabling more precise measurements of spacetime distortions.

+Emerging applications in biological systems

+Quantum metrology is extending into biological systems by engineering quantum effects in biomolecules.
+A 2026 study from the University of Oxford demonstrated magneto-sensitive fluorescent proteins (MFPs) that use quantum spin resonance to interact with magnetic fields and radio waves via light-triggered quantum processes.
+This enables quantum-enhanced sensing for molecular imaging and biological detection, linking quantum metrology to biotechnology.